-H. Penalties for Falsification of Reports.
-The Act provides that any person who knowingly makes any false statement, representation, or certification in any record or other document submitted or required to be maintained under this permit, including monitoring reports or reports of compliance or noncompliance shall, upon conviction be punished by a fine of not more than \$10,000.00 per violation, or by imprisonment for not more than six months per violation, or by both.

-- I. Availability of Reports.
-Except for data determined to be confidential under UAC R317-8-3.2, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the office of the Director.
-As required by the Act, permit applications, permits and effluent data shall not be considered confidential. - J. Oil and Hazardous Substance Liability.
+- H. Penalties for Falsification of Reports.
+The Act provides that any person who knowingly makes any false statement, representation, or certification in any record or other document submitted or required to be maintained under this permit, including monitoring reports or reports of compliance or noncompliance shall, upon conviction be punished by a fine of not more than \$10,000.00 per violation, or by imprisonment for not more than six months per violation, or by both. - I. Availability of Reports.
+Except for data determined to be confidential under UAC R317-8-3.2, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the office of Executive Secretary.
+As required by the Act, permit applications, permits and effluent data shall not be considered confidential

+- J. Oil and Hazardous Substance Liability.
 Nothing in this permit shall be construed to preclude the permittee of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties to which the permittee is or may be subject under the Act. - K. Property Rights.
 The issuance of this permit does not convey any property rights of any sort, or any exclusive privileges, nor does it authorize any injury to private property or any invasion of personal rights, nor any infringement of federal, state or local laws or regulations. - L. Severability.
-The provisions of this permit are severable, and if any provisions of this permit, or the application of any provision of this permit to any circumstance, is held invalid, the application of such provision to other circumstances, and the remainder of this permit, shall not be affected thereby. - M. Transfers.
+The provisions of this permit are severable, and if any provisions of this permit or the application of any provision of this permit to any circumstance is held invalid, the application of such provision to other circumstances, and the remainder of this permit, shall not be affected thereby. - M. Transfers.
 This permit may be automatically transferred to a new permittee if: - 1.
-The current permittee notifies the Director at least 20 days in advance of the proposed transfer date; - 2.
+The current permittee notifies the Executive Secretary at least 20 days in advance of the proposed transfer date; - 2.
 The notice includes a written agreement between the existing and new permittees containing a specific date for transfer of permit responsibility, coverage, and liability between them; and, - 3.
-The Director does not notify the existing permittee and the proposed new permittee of his or her intent to modify, or revoke and reissue the permit.
+The Executive Secretary does not notify the existing permittee and the proposed new permittee of his or her intent to modify, or revoke and reissue the permit.
 If this notice is not received, the transfer is effective on the date specified in the agreement mentioned in paragraph 2 above. - N. State Laws.
-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority preserved by UCA 19-5-117.

-- O. Water Quality-Reopener Provision.
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority preserved by UCA 19-5-117. - O. Water Quality-Reopener Provision.
 This permit may be reopened and modified (following proper administrative procedures) to include the appropriate effluent limitations and compliance schedule, if necessary, if one or more of the following events occurs: - 1.
 Water Quality Standards for the receiving water(s) to which the permittee discharges are modified in such a manner as to require different effluent limits than contained in this permit. - 2.
 A final wasteload allocation is developed and approved by the State and/or EPA for incorporation in this permit. - 3.
-A revision to the current Water Quality Management Plan is approved and adopted which calls for different effluent limitations than contained in this permit. - P. Toxicity Limitation-Reopener Provision.
-This permit may be reopened and modified (following proper administrative procedures) to include whole effluent toxicity (WET) testing, a WET limitation, a compliance schedule, a compliance date, additional or modified numerical limitations, or any other conditions related to the control of toxicants if toxicity is detected during the life of this permit.
+A revision to the current Water Quality Management Plan is approved and adopted which calls for different effluent limitations than contained in this permit.